jjlukose55/pantry-tracker/README.md

 # pantry-tracker
-A simple pantry tracker application that uses Grist as a backend.
+A simple pantry tracker application that uses Grist on thebackend.